vrtdev/aws-cloudfront-authorizer/doc/readme.md

 [Parameter Store]: https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html

-The authorization cookie is stripped from the request by the Lambda@Edge function.
+The authorisation cookie is stripped from the request by the Lambda@Edge function.
 This is done for multiple reasons.
 Obviously, it's a security
 enhancement: the Cookie contains "secret" information that is no longer needed after this step.
 But it also reduces the observable changes in behaviour in